himanshu864/DevObs/Compiler Design.md

 | **Variable Accessibility** | Determined by code blocks and functions.  | Influenced by function call order.        |
 | **Common Usage**           | Preferred in most modern languages.       | Less common; found in older languages.    |

-### Run-Time Administration
+---

-Implementation of simple stack allocation scheme
+## Activation Record

 The activation record is crucial for handling data necessary for a procedure's single execution.
 When a procedure is called, this record is pushed onto the stack, and it's removed once control returns to the calling function.

 > **procedure** refers to a reusable block of code that performs a specific task, while **record** refers to a data structure that groups related data items together.

-- **Return Value**: The value a procedure sends back to its caller.
+1. **Local Data**: Variables and data used only within that procedure.
-- **Actual Parameters**: The inputs the caller gives to the procedure when calling it.
+2. **Temporaries**: Short‑lived storage for intermediate calculation results.
-- **Control Link**: A pointer back to the caller’s activation record.
+3. **Saved Machine Status**: The CPU state (e.g., Program counter, registers) saved before the call.
-- **Access Link**: A pointer to activation records that hold non‑local data.
+4. **Control Link**: A pointer back to the caller’s activation record. (what functions is called inside)
-- **Saved Machine Status**: The CPU state (e.g., registers, flags) saved before the call.
+5. **Access Link**: A pointer to activation records that hold non‑local data. (where the function is defined)
-- **Local Data**: Variables and data used only within that procedure.
+6. **Actual Parameters**: The inputs the caller gives to the procedure when calling it.
-- **Temporaries**: Short‑lived storage for intermediate calculation results.
+7. **Return Value**: The value a procedure sends back to its caller.

 ---
 ## Memory-allocation Methods in Compilation